 There is a charge made for the discharge of planning conditions.

 All conditions can be dealt with in one go - resulting in a single fee.
 Or they can be discharged individually, with the fee being applied each time.

 You must submit a form with your fee to discharge conditions.
-You can download the form from our planning application forms page.
+You can download the form from our list of documents on this web page.